MikeXL/brain/README.md

 > if you are applying to your machine learning algorithms to a new application, and if your main goal is to build something that works, as opposed to if your main goal is to invent a new machine learning algorithm which is a different goal, then your main goal is to get something that works really well.
 I'd encourage you to build something quick and dirty.
 Use that to do bias/variance analysis, use that to do error analysis and use the results of those analysis to help you prioritize where to go next.

 ### Course 4: Convolutional Neural Networks
+CNN is here to solve a particular problem, _computer vision_.

 #### Week 1: Foundations of Convolutional Neural Networks
 #### Week 2: Deep convolutional models: case studies
 #### Week 3: Object detection
 #### Week 4: Special applications: Face recognition & Neural style transfer

 ### Course 5: Sequence Models
+Furthermore, RNN is here to solve particular set of problems, _speech recognition, music synthesis, translation, NLP_.

 [neuron]: https://pbs.twimg.com/media/DOVmnXtUIAAuzeg.jpg:large
 [dl]: http://deeplearning.ai "deep learning courses"